openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide.rst

 GenAI API
 #######################################

-The use case described here uses the following OpenVINO GenAI API classes:
+The use case described here regards the following OpenVINO GenAI API classes:

 * generation_config - defines a configuration class for text generation, enabling customization of the generation process such as the maximum length of